AndhikaWB/VSCodePortable/README.md

 Native portable mode can still leave some traces on the system and registry (created by extensions and development environments).
 Moreover, you still need to add your (portable) development environments to `PATH` manually and sometimes, this process is tiring, especially if you want to set them up on multiple computers or need to change the `PATH` oftenly.

-With VSCodePortable, you can just pack your development environments together (along with VSCodePortable), copy them to flash drive, and run them again on different computer without needing to setup them again (see below for more details).
+With VSCodePortable, you can just pack your development environments together (along with VSCodePortable), copy them to flash drive, and run them again on different computer without needing to set up them again (see below for more details).

 ### What are the differences compared to native portable mode?

 * All known traces (on the system and registry) will be removed automatically after run.
 Including some traces left by extensions and development environments.
 Check `VSCodePortable.ini` and `Custom.nsh` file in `App\AppInfo\Launcher` folder for more details.
 * Support some popular development environments (see below), they will be added to `PATH` automatically during runtime.
 Only affects `Code.exe` and processes run by it, your real `PATH` environment variable will stay untouched.
 You can specify their location by modifying `VSCodePortable.ini` file in root directory (appears only after the first run).
 * Added context menu items (e.g. `Open with Code`) just like the non-portable version.
-Will be removed automatically after you close Visual Studio Code (please don't shutdown your system directly, close VSCodePortable first).
+Will be removed automatically after you close Visual Studio Code (please don't shut down your system directly, close VSCodePortable first).
 * Can auto-install VSIX files located in `App\FirstRun\VSCode\extensions` folder on first run.
 Be aware that some extensions require other extension as dependency, you can add number in front of the file name because they will be installed in descending order.
 * Disabled telemetry and auto-update (via `settings.json`)